All Episodes

 So we disagree on everything.

-Well, about ninety-eight point nine percent of the time will agree.
+Well, about 98.9% of the time will agree.

-Uh there is there is an instance in which I as an American citizen have the promise of habeas corpus.
+I, as an American citizen, have the promise of habeas corpus.

 I also have the premise of paying taxes on everything I earn, own, buy, or sell.

-Yeah, it's gonna say that chance there.
+Yeah, I was going to say that chance there.

-We'll give them a taxpayer funded attorney sooner than we'll do that.
+We'll give them a taxpayer-funded attorney sooner than we'll do that.

 Yeah.